Liergab/Liergab/README.md

 # 💫 About Me:
-I'm a recent graduate passionate about create and build a simple web app.
-I enjoy studying and explore the other world of web development.
+I'm a recent graduate passionate about creating and building simple web applications.
+I enjoy studying and exploring the diverse world of web development, constantly seeking to enhance my skills and knowledge..

 ## 🌐 Socials: